olm3ca/Pixel-Slate/README.md

 #### A note on the microphone
 The Pixel Slate microphone in RW_Legacy boot will be fully functional following this method.
 In full UEFI boot, the speakers will work but not the microphone.
 This is because the mic uses 4 channel audio, and the UEFI firmware currently limits that to 2 channels.
 You can update this with a test build from MrChromebox to enable all 4 channels, but it will potentially cause problems in Windows if that matters to you.

+#### To add a bootloader entry for this custom kernel
+You may wish to edit your grub menu to add an entry for this new ChromeOS kernel.
+The method I use is:
+ - `sudo su`
+ - `cd /boot/loader/entries/`
+ - `touch chromeos.conf`
+ - Then simply copy one of the existing entries to your new entry (chromeos.conf) but change it to boot from vmlinuz-5.10.165 and initramfs-5.10.165.img.

 ## Part 4: Windows 10/11 (with working audio and other driver development, thanks to [Coolstar](https://coolstar.org/)!)
 <img align="right" img src="Windows11.png" width="300">